Daniel Sparks (politician): Career

 Sparks worked in the wholesale grocery business for seven years, which he states is what inspired him to return to the University of Mississippi to continue his education.
 As an attorney, he founded his own practice, Sparks Law Firm, and became an adjunct professor at the University of Mississippi where he taught business law.

 Upon the death of Alan Nunnelee, Sparks ran in the 2015 special election for Mississippi's 1st congressional district, where he got 3.2% of the vote.

 In 2019, he ran in the Mississippi State Senate election for the 5th district.
 He secured 53.0% of the vote in the Republican primary and 72.1% in the general election; he assumed office on January 7, 2020.

-As a Senator, he serves as the Vice-Chair of the Corrections Committee and is a member on the following committees: Business and Financial Institutions; Drug Policy; Economic and Workforce Development; Finance; Forestry; Judiciary, Division B; Universities and Colleges; and Wildlife, Fisheries, and Parks.
+For the 2024 session, he chairs the Economic and Workforce Development committee, the vice-chair for Judiciary, Division B committee, and is a member of Business and Financial Institutions, Corrections, Drug Policy, Finance, Government Structure, Ports and Marine Resources, and Universities and Colleges committees.